surgiie/vault-cli/README.md

         --edit-json
 ```

-This will use the editor as set by the `--editor` option to open a tmp file for you to edit the full json data, giving you more control over editing the item for your vault.
+This will open a tmp file in vim for you to edit the full json data, giving you more control over editing the item for your vault.

 ## Password/Passing Methods